WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 06/Scratch Work.md

 Suppose $g : A \to B$ and $f : B \to C$ are functions.
 Prove

 **(a)** If $f \circ g$ is surjective, then $f$ must also be.

+WTS that if  is surjective, then $f$ is also surjective.

 **(b)** If $f \circ g$ is injective, then $g$ must also be.